otator/reading-notes/class-02.md

     color: black;
 }
 ```
 it can also be more than on tag to style, and this is done by adding the desired tags separated by commas.
-For example
+For example<br>

 ```css
 h1, h2, h3{
     color:red;